Kmagameguy/portfolio/_posts/2013-01-14-back-on-wagon.md

 Without going into the details of the project, one of the most immediate assets I need developed is a portable candle light, along with the hand that holds it.
 I started working on the candle asset today.
-Here is a rough of the low poly w/normal mapping applied:
+Above is a rough of the low poly w/normal mapping applied.

-{% include lightboxImage.html
-  img_path =  '/assets/images/posts/2013-01-14-back-on-the-wagon/gray_candle.jpg'
-%}

 Averaging ~1k polys.
 A bit denser than I'd like but it should be fine.
 Once I had the geometry sorted out (though it's still under revisions), I crafted up a fairly basic diffuse